 Table of Contents

-Use the session validation tool
+Using session validation tool

 Before you begin

-Session validation tool
+session validation tool

 alt text